Yellowstone National Park and the Flood

 Worldview or Science?

-Visiting any of our national parks, you must be aware that the official view of the park system concerning earth history is uniformitarianism; it can be defined as the present is the key to the past.
+Visiting any of our national parks, you must be aware that the official view of the park system concerning earth history is uniformitarianism.
+(Explanatory signs throughout the park display this worldview.
+You will see it along the walkways, in the museums and learning centers.
+And virtually every ranger talk that you have the opportunity to listen to will have this worldview.)
+Uniformitarianism can be defined as the present is the key to the past.
 In other words what we see today has been going on throughout the billions of years of earth history.
 Consequently, official park literature will give fantastic dates for the age of the park area, based not on science, but on their view that the earth was created out of fire in a time long past.

 This brings me to the heart of a Yellowstone adventure.
 There is another way to view these amazing sites – in light of what the Scriptures record as the history of the earth.